The Nordic Minimalist – Compact living in Stockholm

 Tell us a little about WTP studios

-WTP studios is a small design studio where I mainly do private residences.
-From design concepts, to renovation, sourcing and furnishing - just like I did here.
-I love old stuff both from a design perspective and sustainability perspective, so most of my projects tend to have that in mind mostly focus on vintage furniture.
+WTP Studios is a small design studio where I primarily work on private residences.
+From design concepts to renovation, sourcing, and furnishing – just like I did here.
+I have a passion for old items, both from a design perspective and a sustainability point of view, so most of my projects reflect this, with a strong focus on vintage furniture.

-I spend a lot of time sourcing the right products.
-The focus is on natural materials and a muted color palette.
-Although I like a sense of space without so much plot But still with a soul and patina and preferably something a little quirky even though that may not be immediately visible.
+I spend a lot of time sourcing the right products, with a focus on natural materials and a muted color palette.
+While I appreciate a sense of space without too much clutter, I still aim for the space to have character and patina, often with something a little quirky, even if it’s not immediately obvious.

 Photo: Kristofer Johnsson